laryn/jquery_matchheight/README.txt

 Installation
 ------------

+Before installing equalheights module, download imagesloaded plugin from https://github.com/desandro/imagesloaded.
+You need two files: jquery.imagesloaded.js and jquery.imagesloaded.min.js.
+They should be copied to sites/all/libraries/imagesloaded.
+You can also use git to clone the repository from the github.

 Copy the module to the directory where you store contributed modules and enable it on the admin modules page.
 Go to admin/config/development/equalheights and add the classes for the elements that should have the same height (optionally,